TateWalker/AutoZoom/README.md

 ## Installation

 To install AutoZoom, drag the application into your Applications folder.
-When you first try and run the program, your computer will say that it's from an unidentified developer.
-To fix this, go to `System Preferences > Security & Privacy > General` and click `Open anyway` on the bottom.
-It will only make you do this once.

 ## Usage

 1. AutoZoom only works with Firefox or Chrome as your default brower.
-If you've never opened a Zoom link before, you'll need to run the program and then click one.
+If you've never opened a Zoom link before, you'll need to click a Zoom link first.
 It will take you to your internet browser where you can check `Always open this type of link with Zoom`.
 After that, everything will run fine!

 2. For this application to run properly, you need to disable the computer from asking you for a password when it wakes up.
 This can be done in `System Preferences > Security & Privacy > General` and unchecking `Require password [] after sleep or screen saver begins`